Aravindray/PostgreSQL/2-Learn-SQL/SQL-Queries.md

 # Relation Operations

-- For best check out this [[Design-Intro-Michigan]], for my remembrance I will repeat it once.
+- For best check out this [article :LiNewspaper:](../3-Relational-Database-Design/Design-Intro-Michigan.md), for my remembrance I will repeat it once.

 ## One-to-One Relationship